ocornut/imgui/docs/FAQ.md

 ---

-### Q: I integrated Dear ImGui in my engine and the text or lines are blurry..
+### Q: I integrated Dear ImGui in my engine and little squares are showing instead of text..
-In your Render function, try translating your projection matrix by (0.5f,0.5f) or (0.375f,0.375f).
+This usually means that: your font texture wasn't uploaded into GPU, or your shader or other rendering state are not reading from the right texture (e.g. texture wasn't bound).
-Also make sure your orthographic projection matrix and io.DisplaySize matches your actual framebuffer dimension.
+If this happens using the standard back-ends it is probably that the texture failed to upload, which could happens if for some reason your texture is too big.
+Also see [docs/FONTS.md](https://github.com/ocornut/imgui/blob/master/docs/FONTS.md).

 ##### [Return to Index](#index)